 - Rapid (on demand) manufacturing – SLS enables items to be rapidly manufactured across a range of industries.
 This is often also called “parts on demand”, which is exactly what SLS can deliver.
 This proves majorly beneficial to many businesses cash flow as they don’t have to keep as much stock as was historically the case.
 Even complex components such as ECS ducts can be manufactured through SLS

 - Rapid prototyping – including proof of concepts, functional prototyping, early concept models and physical models for design evaluation purposes

 - Short production runs – producing parts which are required in small quantities, maybe limited editions or country variant models or perhaps personalised gifts and samples.
 This can also apply to niche industries, e.g. formula 1 specific components in automotive

 - Wind tunnel test models – these are complex items to make and often need to be rapidly developed.
 Simulating real world, wind conditions, models for use in wind tunnels can be printed off quickly once the 3D designs have been created

 - Tooling production – including jigs, fixtures and a variety of tooling

-Contact SPI Lasers to discuss additive manufacturing
+Contact SPI Lasers to discuss SLS and additive manufacturing

 REGISTER FOR UPDATES